Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Conclusions

 \section{Conclusions}

-This series of papers investigates the usefulness of ``Bondi-like'' null coordinates, in which surfaces of constant retarded time $u$ are null cones and the coordinate lines of constant $(u,\theta,\varphi)$ are their generators.
+This series of papers investigates the usefulness of single null coordinates, in which surfaces of constant retarded time $u$ are null cones and the coordinate lines of constant $(u,\theta,\varphi)$ are their generators.
 The remaining gauge freedom is how points on each generator are labelled by the radial coordinate $x$.

 We have identified three generic formulations: the metric coefficient $R$ is evolved and the metric coefficient $G$ is found by solving the (outgoing) Raychaudhuri equation, or the other way around, or both $R$ and $G$ are evolved freely (and the Raychaudhuri equation is imposed as a constraint only at $u=0$).
 In these three, any labelling of points on a null generator by the radial coordinate $x$ is possible.
 Dynamically, this radial gauge choice is controlled by freely choosing $B$.
 There are also two particular formulations each tied to a specific gauge: the Bondi formulation where $R=x$, and the affine formulation where $G=1$.
+These are maximally constrained, in the sense that only physical degrees of freedom are evolved.

 To our knowledge, there is no clear statement in the literature that any of the three general formulations can be combined with any choice of radial gauge.
 This observation is the main conceptual novelty of the present paper.